AdaCore/spark2014/lrm/source/introduction.rst

 - Information-flow analysis and program slicing.

 - Formal verification of robustness properties.
-In Ada terminology, this refers to the proof that a predefined check will never fail at run-time, and hence predefined exceptions will never be raised.
+In Ada terminology, this refers to the proof that a predefined check will never fail at run time, and hence predefined exceptions will never be raised.

 - Formal verification of functional properties, based on contracts expressed as